 - The Global Entrepreneurs Programme (GEP)

-The previous Innovator route endorsing bodies, known as legacy endorsing bodies, can continue to endorse applicants who entered the Innovator visa scheme before 13 April 2023.
-However, they will only endorse applicants for the same business idea used in a previous application.
+Legacy endorsing bodies (previously part of the Innovator Visa scheme) can still endorse applicants who entered the Innovator Visa before 13 April 2023, but only for the same business idea used in their previous application.

 Frequently Asked Questions

-Innovator founders are initially granted permission to live and work in the UK for a maximum period of 3 years, at which stage, provided you meet the relevant requirements, you can apply for indefinite leave to remain, otherwise known as settlement.
+Yes.
+Innovator founders are granted permission to live and work in the UK for up to 3 years.
+After this period, provided they meet the relevant requirements, they can apply for Indefinite Leave to Remain (ILR).

 Can I bring dependents?